Bridging Source Code and Bytecode for Smart Contract Vulnerability Detection via Dual-Perspective Cross-Modal Distillation: Backgroud and Related work

 \subsection{Vulnerabilities Description}

-Numerous studies have demonstrated that smart contracts are susceptible to a variety of security vulnerabilities \cite{singh2020bkg2.2_r2,mense2018bkg2.2_r3/timestamp}.
-These vulnerabilities arise from programming mistakes, misaligned incentives, incomplete specifications, and platform-specific execution semantics.
-Among them, three classes of vulnerabilities—reentrancy, timestamp dependency, and infinite loop execution—are considered to be among the most prevalent and damaging in practical deployments one of the most \cite{chen2025clep,wu2024bkg2.2_r4_loop}.
-We provide a brief overview of each below.
+Numerous studies show that smart contracts are prone to various security vulnerabilities caused by programming errors, incomplete specifications, and platform-specific semantics \cite{singh2020bkg2.2_r2,mense2018bkg2.2_r3/timestamp}.
+Among them, reentrancy, timestamp dependency, and infinite loop execution are particularly prevalent and damaging \cite{chen2025clep,wu2024bkg2.2_r4_loop}.
+We briefly describe them below.